google/model-viewer/README.md

-*🚨 **PROJECT STATUS: EXPERIMENTAL** 🚨 This product is in the Experimentation phase.
+🚨 **PROJECT STATUS: EXPERIMENTAL** 🚨

+_This product is in the Experimentation phase.
 Someone on the team thinks it’s an idea worth exploring, but it may not go any further than this.
-Use at your own risk.*
+Use at your own risk._

 # `<model-viewer>`

-`<model-viewer>` is a web component that makes rendering interactive 3D models - optionally in AR - easy to do on as many browsers as possible.
+`<model-viewer>` is a web component that makes rendering interactive 3D models
+- optionally in AR - easy to do, without writing any code, on as many browsers and devices as possible.

+As new standards and APIs become available `<model-viewer>` will be improved to take advantage of them.
+If possible, fallbacks and polyfills will be supported to provide a seamless development experience.

 ## Installing

-**TODO:** Project has not been published to npm so most of these examples do not actually work.
+**TODO:** Project has not been published to npm so most of these examples do not yet actually work.

 You can load a _bundled build_ via [unpkg.com](https://unpkg.com/@google/model-viewer/dist/model-viewer-element.js):